Meet the Goats!

 Smokey is my first Nigerian Dwarf and the boss of my little herd.
 Smokey was the “runt” weighing just over a pound at birth.
 He was bottle raised because of his size and his momma had two other kids to nurse.

-I brought Smokey and another little guy home at five days old.
+I brought Smokey and another little guy home at three days old.
 He is a special goat.
 He loves people, isn’t afraid of anything, and thinks he’s just another dog.
 He’s a gentle leader but make no mistake he is the leader.
 Please don’t tell him he’s not very big.
 You’ll hurt his feelings.

-Bummer, well he is a lover.
+Boomer, well he is a lover.
 He’s gentle, quiet, and always happy to be held, just make sure you hold him so he can lay his head on your shoulder.

 and D.J.